netgroup-polito/KubernetesOnDesktop/README.md

 A huge difference between the two client is that if a vncviewer is used, the user has still the possibility to change at run time some parameter to tune the connection quality as he wants, while if it using noVNC this is not allowed.

 Finally, once the client terminates, the script handles the final phase, where the deploy is remotely deleted, the ssh connections are closed and the PulseAudio TCP server is shut down.

+### SSH keys and One time Token

+As previously anticipated, each run generates a new SSH key pair in the directory `/tmp/Cloudify/` where also the used deployment has been copied.
+These information are one-shot, meaning that the next run will generate new ones starting from scratch.

+Even though user chooses not to encrypt the connection, the vnc session, that in this case could be sniffed with a MITM attack, is still password-protected.
+The password is a One Time Token generated before applying the deploy remotely and will be used to connect to the pod both with the two protocols.
+In case of noVNC, a pop-up with your secret token will appear on your screen, allowing you to copy and paste it directly in your browser.

 ## Usage